vmkdaily/vFlux-Stats-Kit/README.md

 **On the Powershell side**

-These scripts (`vFlux-IOPS.ps1` and `vFlux-Compute.ps1`) are intentionally simple to show what is possible.
+These scripts are intentionally simple to show what is possible.
 They deviate a bit from my normal get-stat scripts in that I'm not using `Group-Object` and not doing `get-stat` in one go; this is for the sake of simplicity in this case.

 **On the InfluxDB side**